guybedford/es-module-lexer/README.md

 _Comprehensively handles the JS language grammar while remaining small and fast - can parse 2MB of JavaScript in under 30ms from a completely cold start, and in just 20ms after a few runs, [see benchmarks](#benchmarks) for more info._

+### Environment Support

+Node.js 10+, and all browsers [with Web Assembly support](https://caniuse.com/#search=web%20assembly).

+For support in Microsoft Edge, a [TextEncoder polyfill needs to be included](https://github.com/anonyco/FastestSmallestTextEncoderDecoder).

 ### Usage

 ```